 Why an Interview Portfolio Will Land You the Job (Featuring a Sample)

-What is an Interview Portfolio?
+What is an interview portfolio?

-Rather, the genius of using a portfolio for a job interview is that the documents provide a specific, personal, and interactive experience for the interviewer(s).
+The genius of using a portfolio for a job interview is that the documents provide a specific, personal, and interactive experience for the interviewer(s).
 You have a captive audience, now wow them!

 Ready to see a sample job interview portfolio and find out what to include?

 Here are seven items (one optional) that you’ll include in your portfolio for your next job interview.
-(Example images are included for each.)

-#1) Cover Page
+1. Cover Page